uncefact/project-vckit/documentation/docs/get-started/api-server-get-started/installation.md

 ## Clone vckit from github

-Let's start by cloning the VCKit repository at the URL below.
+Let's start by cloning the VCkit repository at the URL below.

 ```bash
 https://github.com/uncefact/project-vckit.git